Do you think your business needs to be agile all the time?

 Recently I taught an 87-year-old man how to do a webinar.
 I’ve taught others in the ’70s how to Zoom and FaceTime.

 But that’s how you can keep your business moving forward, sideways or upside down if you need during a crisis.
 That’s why your business needs to be agile more than ever before.But that's how you can keep your business moving forward, sideways or upside down if you need during a crisis. #biztips Click To Tweet

 Changes Happen Even if There Are No Crises

 It’s not only during a crisis that businesses change.
 I saw that back in the newspaper industry.
 The industry could not keep up with what was happening online.
-They are still struggling today with that in a crisis.
+They are still struggling with that as more news is all online.

 Don’t let that happen to your business.
 Look forward, plan ahead, keep on learning and marketing your business.
 You never know when the next crisis will hit and what it can do to your business.
 The next one could be inflation or having the whole internet go down.
 Then what?

 What are you doing today to help your business needs to be agile?
 How are you doing with crises and keeping up with things as they change and evolve?